 Yes.
-You may have heard it called Partner Counseling and Referral Services, Partner Notification or Contact Tracing.
+You may have heard it called Partner Notification, Contact Tracing, or Disclosure Assistance Services.

 The Virginia Department of Health protects your health information and will not release it to law enforcement.
 If such information is requested, the health department seeks a protective court order to block its release.
 The health department takes patient confidentiality very seriously.
-The Disclosure Assistance process will not work unless the Virginia Department of Health protects patient information to the greatest extent possible.
+The Partner Services process will not work unless the Virginia Department of Health protects patient information to the greatest extent possible.